 (2) USE OF STUDIES.—A study conducted on humans or animals, or from an epidemiological study, which ruled out chance and bias with reasonable confidence and which concluded, with sufficient evidence, that exposure to the water described in subsection (a) is one possible cause of the harm, shall be sufficient to satisfy the burden of proof described under paragraph (1).

-It almost goes without saying that it is way too early to know exactly how much Camp Lejeune Parkinson’s disease cases under the CLJA could be worth.
-There are many variables that could significantly impact the potential value of these claims on a case-by-case basis.
+It is way too early to know exactly how much Camp Lejeune Parkinson’s disease cases under the CLJA could be worth.
+Many variables could significantly impact the potential value of these claims on a case-by-case basis.

-That being said, we can still offer a reasonably reliable estimate of the potential settlement value of Camp Lejeune Parkinson’s disease claims by looking at how much Parkinson’s disease (or similar injuries) has been worth in prior tort cases.
-Based on this, we believe that Camp Lejeune Parkinson’s disease claims under the CLJA could have an average value between $175,000 and $400,000.Contact Us About a Camp Lejeune Parkinson’s Disease Lawsuit
+That being said, we can still offer a reasonably reliable estimate of the potential settlement amounts of Camp Lejeune Parkinson’s disease claims by looking at how much Parkinson’s disease (or similar injuries) has been worth in prior tort cases.
+Based on this, we believe that Camp Lejeune Parkinson’s disease claims under the CLJA could have an average value between $1 million and $1.25 million.Contact Us About a Camp Lejeune Parkinson’s Disease Lawsuit

 If you lived or worked at Camp Lejeune between 1953 and 1987 and were subsequently diagnosed with Parkinson’s disease, contact our office today to see if you may be eligible to file a claim.
 Call 800-553-8082 or get a free online consultation.